SamuraiDestroy/linuxMac/README.md

 ## TODO list
 - Add more distros
-- Linux partition size customisation (This would probably only be for the Intel distros since Asahi already lets you customise it.)
+- Linux partition size customisation (This is only necessary for the Intel distros since Asahi already lets you customise it.)
 - Comments (The people must learn.)
 - Auto install useful packages?
+(Research if we can do this or not)
 - More output stuff so people know what's going on
 - Github wiki????
 I think it would be good for helping people with what to do after installing Linux